 Spam is unsolicited commercial email.
 Phishing is an attempt to criminally and fraudulently acquire sensitive information, such as usernames, passwords and credit card details, by masquerading as a trustworthy entity in an electronic communication.
 Phishing is typically carried out by email or instant messaging, and often directs users to reply or enter details at a Web site.

 ITS actively attempts to combat spam and phishing attacks.
 If we determine an email is probably spam, we add the words [Suspected Spam] to the Subject Line.
 Be cautious with any messages labeled as [Suspected Spam].
 You may also set rules in Outlook or OWA for additional filtering.
+Visit the ITS Security News website for examples of recent phishing emails sent around campus.

 Never respond to spam.
 This only confirms that your email address is valid, and you're likely to receive even more messages.